Sue: They should recap every episode. It’s really helpful. Hey, what happened to Robert Holmes?

-Sue: The only thing that lets this down are the costumes.
+Sue: The only thing that lets this story down is the costumes.
 He looks like he’s come dressed as Buttons.
-Are you sure they haven’t done a deal with a pantomime?
+Are you sure they haven’t done a deal with a pantomime company?

 Peri can’t wait to return to Earth.

 Sue: Oh dear.
 There she goes again.
-She’ll be off soon.
+She’ll be off soon, I bet.
 I hope she makes it home.
 I won’t be very happy if she has to settle down with a sex pest.

-Peri tries to explain what love is to Yrcanos.
+Peri tries to explain to Yrcanos what love is.

-Sue: It’s the same feelings you have for your dog, only less intense.
+Sue: It’s exactly the same feeling you have for your dog, only less intense.